Directory Structure

 // Does all the initialization

-The dependency manager can also inject itself, which allows nesting Init functions inside of each other
+The injector can also inject itself, which allows nesting Init functions inside each other.

 e.g. in a small real world app this might be the structure of init functions calling each other: